exercism/elm/concepts/partial-application-composition/introduction.md

 containsCedd = contains "Cedd"
 --> String -> Bool
---> (partial application always applies the arguments in order, so "Cedd" becomes the first argument to contains --> This is a function that takes a string, and returns True if that string contains cedd)
+--> (partial application always applies the arguments in order, so "Cedd" becomes the first argument to contains --> This is a function that takes a string, and returns True if that string contains Cedd)

 containsCedd "-Cedd-"
 --> True